stateoforegon-eis-css/CSS-Assessments-Program-Documentation/CISv8 IG1+ 2025 Artifact Request.md

     - Minimum information to be reported in the event of a security incident
 -	Date of last review & update to the incident response documentation

-## GV54: Most recent external penetration test report for the organization ##
+## GV54: Most Recent External Penetration Test Report for the Organization ##

 Penetration testing is a security exercise where a cyber-security expert attempts to find and exploit vulnerabilities in a computer system.
 The purpose of this simulated attack is to identify any weaknesses in a system’s defenses which attackers could exploit.
 Agencies may redact any information they do not wish to share with this assessment.